fablabbrighton/digital-fabrication-module/docs/_course-notes-lm225-2020/electronics.md

 No coding required.

-Consult the pinout to se which ppins are
+Consult the pinout to see which pins are

 ### :wrench: Exercise: Light an LED with signal and GND pins